• Skip to primary navigation

 • How long does freshly squeezed lemon juice last?

-• Can you freeze whole lemons?
+• Can you freeze whole lemons to extend shelf life?

 • How to tell if lemons have gone bad?